brittanyellich/refactoring-go/gophercon-eu/slides.md

 # Searching your codebase to find inconsistent approaches with the coding agent in GitHub Copilot

-> Use this PR as an example to swap from the Pegomock mocking library to mockery for mocks in the lib/services directory.
+> Use this PR as an example to swap from the existing mocking library to this new one for mocks in the lib/services directory.

 <!--
 Create the first step and ask the agent to apply it to the rest of your application (one folder at a time)